biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	Aurora First A/G, Aurora, CO
+* **Church**: Aurora First A/G, Aurora, CO
-Coaches:	Kristi Schubert, Cameron Colton (assistant)
+* **Coaches**: Kristi Schubert, Cameron Colton (assistant)
+* **Team**:
-Team:	Ana Callon
+    * Ana Callon
-John Callon
+    * John Callon
-Scott Reyes
+    * Scott Reyes
-Bethany Williams
+    * Bethany Williams
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against James River A/G, "Light", Ozark, MO 155 to 40
+  * Round 2: Won against Evangel A/G, Eau Claire, WI 155 to 35
+  * Round 3: Lost to First A/G #1, Lexington, KY 60 to 220
+  * Round 4: Won against Oceanway A/G, Jacksonville, FL 180 to 100
+  * Round 5: Won against Kennebunk Christian A/G, Kennebunk, ME 145 to 80
+  * Round 6: Won against First A/G, New Philadelphia, OH 90 to 40
+  * Round 7: Lost to Christian Temple, Houston, TX 105 to 185
 * **Round Robin**:
-Round 1: Lost to James River A/G, "Salt", Ozark, MO 55 to 275
+  * Round 1: Lost to James River A/G, "Salt", Ozark, MO 55 to 275
-Round 2: Lost to Tacoma Life Center, Tacoma, WA 60 to 140 Round 3: Lost to Crossway Church, Valencia, PA 55 to 260 Round 4: Won against Galena A/G, Galena, KS 135 to 15 Round 5: Lost to Calvary Temple, Indianapolis, IN 65 to 170 Round 6: Lost to Central A/G, Superior, WI 0 to 160
+  * Round 2: Lost to Tacoma Life Center, Tacoma, WA 60 to 140
+  * Round 3: Lost to Crossway Church, Valencia, PA 55 to 260
+  * Round 4: Won against Galena A/G, Galena, KS 135 to 15
+  * Round 5: Lost to Calvary Temple, Indianapolis, IN 65 to 170
+  * Round 6: Lost to Central A/G, Superior, WI 0 to 160
-Round 7: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 95 to 140
+  * Round 7: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 95 to 140
-Round 8: Won against The Church at Briargate #1, Colorado Springs, CO 145 to 70 Round 9: Lost to First A/G, San Angelo, TX 50 to 170 Round 10: Lost to Christian Temple, Houston, TX 135 to 180 Round 11: Won against Faith A/G, Orlando, FL 140 to 80
+  * Round 8: Won against The Church at Briargate #1, Colorado Springs, CO 145 to 70
+  * Round 9: Lost to First A/G, San Angelo, TX 50 to 170
+  * Round 10: Lost to Christian Temple, Houston, TX 135 to 180
+  * Round 11: Won against Faith A/G, Orlando, FL 140 to 80
-Round 12: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 70 to 185 Round 13: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 85 to 60 Round 14: Lost to First A/G #1, Lexington, KY 135 to 155 Round 15: Won against Calvary A/G, Dunwoody, GA 165 to -5 Round 16: Lost to Braeswood A/G, Houston, TX 110 to 125
+  * Round 12: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 70 to 185
+  * Round 13: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 85 to 60
+  * Round 14: Lost to First A/G #1, Lexington, KY 135 to 155
+  * Round 15: Won against Calvary A/G, Dunwoody, GA 165 to -5
+  * Round 16: Lost to Braeswood A/G, Houston, TX 110 to 125
-Round 17: Lost to Nixa A/G, Nixa, MO 95 to 160
+  * Round 17: Lost to Nixa A/G, Nixa, MO 95 to 160
-Round 18: Lost to Calvary A/G, Toledo, OH 115 to 130
+  * Round 18: Lost to Calvary A/G, Toledo, OH 115 to 130
-Round 19: Lost to Evangel A/G, Williamsville, NY 65 to 135
+  * Round 19: Lost to Evangel A/G, Williamsville, NY 65 to 135
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}